 New Jersey Non-Disclosure Agreement

-This one-way New Jersey Non-Disclosure Agreement (NDA) is a contract that requires an individual privy to the confidential information of another party to keep this information to themselves.
+The New Jersey Non-Disclosure Agreement (NDA) is a form used for keeping confidential information safe.
+Once signed by both the entity sharing the information and the person or company learning it, the learning party will be legally required to refrain from sharing what they learned with anyone else.
+In the event they do, they can face legal persecution, requiring they pay damages, and/or cease any activity relating to the secrets (an action called an “injunction”).
 It is for this reason that NDAs have become favored by business professionals, employers, and those in the medical field who truly need to keep information from becoming publicly known.
 The agreement is incredibly effective in preventing disclosures of confidential information because of its key provisions that establish matters such as:

-- Precisely what information can and cannot be shared,
+- What information can and cannot be shared,

-- Any other limitations the Disclosing Party would like to add.
+- Any other limitations the parties would like to add.

 Trade Secret Law

-Page 2: Gives the remaining definitions, covers when the courts can/will issue an injunction, and discusses when damages will be awarded to the complainant
+Page 2: Provides the remaining definitions, covers when the courts can/will issue an injunction, and discusses when damages will be awarded to the complainant.

 Page 3: States that the defendant (to misappropriation) cannot use the fact that they acquired the trade secret(s) through “proper means” as a defense.
 Additionally, it covers when the prevailing party’s attorney’s fees will be paid for, the statute of limitations (how long after discovering misappropriation, it can be brought as a case), and the law’s relation to other New Jersey Laws (continues to the 4th page).